Croatia Vacation Planning Best Trip to Croatia

 Renting a car for your Croatia vacation itinerary can be a fabulous way to travel.
 A Croatia road trip allows for more freedom to explore and releases you from being tethered to a schedule.

-Additionally, if you plan to travel to islands and want to freely discover them, you can take the rental car with you on a ferry.
+Additionally, if you plan to travel to islands, you can take the rental car with you on a ferry.

 However, considering that most Croatia destinations are small enough to be explored on foot – a car useless once you arrive.
 Furthermore, parking in or near city centers is problematic (and can be expensive).